Bristol (UK), Columbus (US, Ohio), Sion (CH)

 Initially supposed to star for just one song, Tryzdin quickly imposed himself as the band’s permanent lead singer.
 According to Songwriting Spotlight, Tryzdin’s young voice was giving “the music a new spin (...) making the project deep, meaningful and heartfelt”, with Sonic News even saying that Tryzdin is the artist of the future and “puts artists many years his senior to shame”.

-Album preparation led Marc Darcange and Tryzdin to the Swiss Alps where two new videos for future singles, “Loveghost” and “Pacific State”, were shot.
+Album preparation led Marc Darcange and Tryzdin to the Swiss Alps where two new videos for future singles, “Loveghost” and “Pacific State”, were shot by Walkmanstudio.
 The two videos feature, along with Tryzdin, Jethro “Alonestar” Sheeran, rap star from Bristol and Ed Sheeran’s cousin.
 Jethro “Alonestar” Sheeran topped the US billboard charts with the single “Outlaw” and the album “Tropical House to Jamaïca”.

 Success of the song quickly materialized into nearly 400’000 streams worldwide (Soundcloud, Youtube, Spotify) and got Tryzdin a SongBro Award for "Best Singing".
 The song was also air-played on radios of 20 countries on all continents, including North America (US, Canada), South America (Mexico), Europe (France, UK, Germany, Italy, Spain, Switzerland, Belgium, Netherlands, Norway, Denmark, Poland, Slovenia), Asia (India, New Zealand, Australia) and Africa (South Africa).